mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 ### Replication

-The final piece of the puzzle is to provide a stronger built-in guarantee around message loss.
+The final piece of the puzzle is to provide a stronger built-in guarantee around message delivery in the face of node failure.

+The solution boils down to replicating message data to peers.
+Unfortunately, this isn't as easy as it sounds.

 ----